Danzig law: History

-The models for the Danzig Law were the statute books of the Holy Roman Empire and of other Hanseatic cities, especially Lübeck.
+The models for the Danzig Law were the statute books of the Holy Roman Empire and of other Hanseatic League cities, especially Lübeck.
 The merchant city received Lübeck law in 1226.

-In the 15th century, the Prussian Confederation was founded to oppose the policy of the Teutonic Order.
-The Prussian Confederation supported accession to Poland, triggering the Thirteen Years' War.
-During that time, Danzig continued with its own set of law system, which its self-government.
+After the State of the Teutonic Order existed for about two centuries, it imposed high taxes after the Peace of Thorn (1411), and the Prussian Confederation was founded to oppose the policy of the Teutonic Order, eventually triggering the Thirteen Years' War and a split of Prussian lands into a still Teutonic, later Ducal and Eastern part, and a somewhat autonomous part that, in order to secure autonomy, allied with the Polish king, called Royal, or Western.
+During that time, Danzig continued with its own set of law system, with its self-government.
 The recognition of this law, and other Danzig's privileges, by the King of Poland was a prerequisite for allying with him resp. subjecting as Royal Prussia to his overlordship.
 The Second Peace of Thorn of 1466 confirmed the rights.
-When they were in danger in the 1570s, it led to the Danzig rebellion and the Siege of Danzig (1577).
+When they were in danger in the 1570s, it led to the Danzig rebellion and the Siege of Danzig (1577) after which the new Polish king re-confirmed the city's special status and its Danzig law privileges.